Opinion polling on Scottish independence

-The main table includes primarily those polls which ask the same question as the 2014 referendum: "Should Scotland be an Independent Country?".
-Any variations that might have an impact on the poll result, such as excluding 16- to 17-year-old voters, are recorded in the 'Notes' column.
-The table also lists some events that may have impacted on polling returns, including the 2016 United Kingdom European Union membership referendum, the Covid pandemic in Scotland and party leadership changes.
+The main table includes primarily those polls which ask the same question as the 2014 referendum: "Should Scotland be an independent country?".
+Other tables reflect different questions on independence, which may produce different results.
+Any factors that might affect the poll result, such as excluding 16 and 17-year-old voters, are recorded in the 'Notes' column.
+The table also lists some events that may have impacted on polls including Brexit, COVID-19 and party leadership changes.